yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  This widget is currently Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

- This version was developed on Windows 10 64bit using 32 bit VisualBasic 6 as a FOSS project creating a WoW64 widget for the desktop.
+ This version was developed on Windows 10 64bit using 32 bit VisualBasic 6, it also compiles using TwinBasic.
+Created as a FOSS project creating a WoW64 widget for the desktop.

  The tool has two modes, Clock mode and Alarm mode.
 In clock mode the clock ticks, the calendar shows the date.